uma-lal/Example-DeepLearning-PytorchLightning/README.md

 - MOdels Module (/models-module)
 - Main Module (/main-module)

-We also have the information of a toy dataset:
+The information of a toy dataset is stored in the following file:
 - data-info.csv

+The packages required for running the code are listed in:
+- requirements.txt

+To install them in your virtual enviroment type:
+- pip install -r requirements.txt